How to Write a LinkedIn Summary in 3 Easy Steps

 It’s ok to go through lots of options before you can come with a good introduction.
-Susan Solovic, the small business expert, suggest that it is important to use keywords and engage with the first paragraph.
+Susan Solovic, the small business expert, suggests that it is important to use keywords and engage with the first paragraph.
 This wisdom can be applied to your LinkedIn summary just as well.

 Likewise, you may need several drafts to create the best LinkedIn summary.
 Insert all of the categories that were mentioned in the previous section.

-As you’re unfolding 2,000 character summary, don’t forget to add a section “Specialties” and AKA/Common Misspellings.
+As you’re unfolding a 2,000 character summary, don’t forget to add a section “Specialties” and AKA/Common Misspellings.
 In the first one, you can include all the keywords that people may associate with your job field.